anticher/node-Graphql-apollo/README.md

 - rename env.example to .env

+- start your dataBase

-- npm run start or npm run start:dev
+- start my apollo server (npm run start or npm run start:dev)

 - use apollo explorer to check queries and mutations

+- we do not check the quality of the code and error catching in this task =)

+- if you have any questions - you can write me in discord @anticher #2619

-- thx for check
+- thx for check and have a nice day